 If your schedule will not permit an on-campus visit, the Career Center is happy to collect and forward the application materials of students interested in employment with your organization.
-This service allows employers to receive materials in one convenient packet by a given deadline.
+This service (offered during the fall and spring semesters) allows employers to receive materials in one convenient packet by a given deadline.
 Interested?
 Complete our Résumé Forwarding Form.

-Another recruitment option for busy employers is our job listing service.
-Students and attorneys can access information about open positions through a password-protected website and respond directly to the employer.
+Job Postings are available to employers looking to connect with students or experienced graduates for either short-term or long-term hiring.
+This service is offered free of charge on a year-round basis.
+Law students and attorneys can access information about open positions through a password-protected website and respond directly to the employer.
 Interested?
 You may either create your listing in Symplicity or complete our Position Listing Form.

 Off-campus job fairs

-Each year students have the opportunity to interview with employers at several off-campus recruiting events in Chicago, Atlanta, Nashville, and Washington, DC.
+Employers may also meet our students and recent graduates at several off-campus recruiting events in Chicago, Atlanta, Nashville, and Washington, DC.
 Please contact Career Services if your organization would like more information about any of these events.
-Learn more.
+Contact our staff for more information.